 Problem Resolution Interface Box LEDs do not light Verify: Power connection and polarity.
-Proper voltage should be between 9 V and 18 V, drawing a maximum of 0.9 A dur- ing normal operation.
 Fuse in the Interface Box is okay.
 See Fuse Replacement on page 91 if it's blown.
 Rotor doesn't spin Verify: Power connection and polarity.
-Proper voltage should be between 9 V and 18 V, drawing a maximum of 0.9 A during normal operation.
 Fuse in the Interface Box is okay.
 See Fuse Replacement on page 91 if it's blown.
 Unit spins but no data Verify: Ethernet wiring is functional.
 Packet output using another application (e.g. VeloView/Wireshark).
 Receiving computer's network settings.
 Correct static IP address in your computer's network settings.
 No security software is installed which may block Ethernet broadcasts.
 Laser ON radio button is selected in Web Interface Configuration Screen on page 71.
 Input voltage and current draw are in proper ranges.

-Problem Resolution Can see data in Wire- shark but not VeloView Wireshark sniffs packets promiscuously but VeloView does not.
+Can see data in Wire- shark but not VeloView Wireshark sniffs packets promiscuously but VeloView does not.
 VeloView needs permission to receive packets from the system firewall, if active.
 Check: No firewall is active on receiving computer.

-Sensor's destination address.
+Problem Resolution Sensor's destination address.
 Port numbers are set to 2368 (data) and 8308 (position/telemetry).
 Cannot see sensor's Web Interface Verify: Ethernet wiring is functional.
 Packet output using another application (e.g. VeloView/Wireshark).
 Receiving computer's network settings.
 Correct static IP address in your computer's network settings.
 No security software is installed which may block Ethernet broadcasts.
 Action: Reboot computer - sometimes network settings do not take effect until the com- puter is rebooted.
 Data dropouts This is nearly always an issue with the network and/or user computer.
 Check the following: Is the sensor's horizontal field of view set to less than 360°?
 Is there excessive traffic and/or collisions on network?
 Is a network device throttling back traffic?
 Devices such as wireless access points often throttle broadcast data.
 Are excessive broadcast packets from another service being seen by the sensor?
 This can slow the sensor down.
 Is the computer fast enough to keep up with the packet flow coming from the sensor?
 Remove all network devices and test with a computer directly connected to the sensor.
 GPS Not Syn- chronizing Check the following: Baud rate set to 9600 and serial port set to 8N1 (8 bits, no parity, 1 stop bit).
 Electrical continuity of PPS and serial wiring.
 Incorrect construction of NMEA sentence.
 Incorrect signal levels: "High" voltage must be greater than 3.0 V and less than 15.0 V. "Low" voltage must be less than 1.2 V. Serial line not sourcing enough current: The GPS/INS unit must be able to source at least 2 mA in the "high" voltage state.
+The polarity of the serial and PPS signals.
 The GPS signal may be obscured by being indoors, near buildings, tree cover, etc. Bring the receiver outside, exposed to as much open sky as possible for best signal reception.